How to trade CFDs

 You’ve chosen your market and decided whether to go long or short.
 But how do you select the size of your position?
 With CFD trading, you select the number of contracts to buy or sell.

 Each contract represents a certain amount of its underlying asset.
 With stocks, one CFD is equivalent to one share.
-With FX, you will be trading per tick, therefore if you buy at 1.4305 and sell at 1.4306 you will make one times your stake.
+With FX, you will be trading per pip, therefore if you buy at 1.4305 and sell at 1.4306, you will make one times the pip value of the trade.
 To see what a contract means for your market, look up the 'tick value' in the instrument's market information sheets.

 CFDs are bought and sold in the base currency of the underlying market.
-So, if you’re buying a US share, then your profit or loss will be calculated in dollars.
+So, if you’re buying a US share CFD, then your profit or loss will be calculated in US dollars.

-Contracts for differences utilise leverage, which means you only need to have a small percentage of the overall trade value, known as margin, in your account to open a position.
-The larger the value of your trade, the more margin required.
+Contracts for difference utilise leverage, which means you only need to have a small percentage of the overall trade value, known as the margin, in your account to open a position.
+The larger the value of your trade, the more margin is required.

 Before you place your trade, you’ll want to consider your risk-management strategy.